KarlHeitmann/rails_explorer_ruby/README.md

 If somebody founds something like this but for Ruby, leave a comment in any section and I will resume this project.

+# USAGE EXAMPLES

+Run this commands and compare the output.
+Ensure you have ripgrep installed on yout system before running the following
+examples:

+> rg def

+This will search all `def` words inside this folder. ie, all places where a function is defined.
+Take a look at the
+output: it shows you the name of the file where there is one or more matches, and then it shows you in which line of the file is the match.

+> rg def --json

+This will do the same search as above, but the format is JSON.
+This is so difficult for humands to read, but this data is easy to parse, and you can parse it in almost every programming language.
+It has much more details than the command ran before.

+> rg def --json | ruby lib/main.rb

+This will run the previous search, but the output is piped to the main file of this project.
+Take a look at the output: each one of the nodes (the lines starting with "{....}") is parsed by `main.rb`, internally a data structure is created, and finally the matches are printed in STDOUT.
+I am using tabs to put some order here.
+But I think a nice TUI for Ruby may help us print the results prettier.
+But I have not found anyone up until now.
+That's the reason why I will put all my efforts on the other project `rg_wrapper` written in rust.